cloudmesh/classes/_sources/i523/2017/course.rst.txt

 Discussion of the remainder of the available units:

-* X-Informatics Use Case: Web Search and Text Mining and their technologies
+* Use Case: Web Search and Text Mining and their technologies
-* Technology for X-Informatics: PageRank
+* Technology: PageRank
-* Technology for X-Informatics: Kmeans
+* Technologypi: Kmeans
-* Technology for X-Informatics: MapReduce
+* Technologypi: MapReduce
-* Technology for X-Informatics: Kmeans and MapReduce Parallelism
+* Technologypi: Kmeans and MapReduce Parallelism
-* X-Informatics Use Case: Sports
+* Use Case: Sports
-* X-Informatics Use Case: Health
+* Use Case: Health
-* X-Informatics Use Case: Sensors
+* Use Case: Sensors
-* X-Informatics Use Case: Radar for Remote Sensing.
+* Use Case: Radar for Remote Sensing.

 Video: http://youtu.be/rT4thK_i5ig